Overview

 If doctors think you might have lymphoma, they will do a biopsy.
 A biopsy involves removing a lymph node, or part of a lymph node, from your body.
 They then look at the node under a microscope for signs of cancer.

 In many cases, our expert pathologists change or clarify diagnoses made in other hospitals.
-Clarified diagnoses can sometimes result in a different prognosis.
-They can also lead to a different treatment plan.
+Clarified diagnoses can sometimes result in a different prognosis, and can also lead to a different treatment plan.
 The correct diagnosis is all about helping you get the best possible care.

 Your team includes specialized doctors who focus on your physical well-being.
-But we also have experts who focus on other areas, such as your mental health, financial needs and family concerns.
+But we also have experts who focus on other areas, such as your mental health, family concerns and financial needs.
 They make sure the care you receive will be just right for you and your disease.

 Team members might include: